You can download our Terms & Conditions or read them below:

 10.3 If the Client requires particular security arrangements these may be discussed with the Company and additional charges may apply.
 The Company’s decision in relation to security arrangements is final.

-11.1 The Client will obtain prior permission from the Company to carry out any of the following activities at the Venue:
+11.1 The Client must obtain prior written permission from the Company to carry out any of the following activities at the Venue:

 11.2 Any free distribution of literature that may take place by the Client must be done inside the Venue and not in the corridors or any other part of Friends House, including outside the garden and entrances on Euston Road and Endsleigh Gardens.